 MedStar extends acute care at home to Baltimore

-Through its partnership with DispatchHealth, MedStar Health is now providing care in patient homes after hospital stays, emergency visits or through virtual healthcare referrals.
+Through its partnership with DispatchHealth, MedStar Health is now providing care in patient homes after hospital stays and emergency visits, or through virtual healthcare referrals.

 By Andrea Fox